Druvamayor/app-events-on-react/README.md

 # app-events-on-react
-## Example of onChange event and onClick event in React anc concepts
+## Example of onChange event and onClick event in React and their concepts
 In React, the onChange and onClick events are two common event handlers used to handle user interactions in web applications.
 Here's a brief description of each:

 onChange Event: